MikeRock51/MikeRock51/README.md

 # 👨‍💻 Michael Adebayo

 ## 👋 About Me
-Adept Backend Engineer with a proven track record, enhancing system performance and scalability through advanced system and database optimization.

-Excelled in environments
-demanding proficiency in cloud architectures and DevOps practices, alongside a commitment to continuous improvement and innovation
+Experienced Backend Engineer with a strong track record of optimizing system performance, enhancing scalability, and delivering robust backend solutions.
+Skilled in architecting and fine-tuning cloud-based infrastructures and databases to support high-performance applications.
+Adept at implementing DevOps best practices, driving continuous integration and delivery, and fostering a culture of innovation and continuous improvement.

 ## 🛠️ Skills & Technologies
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat-square&logo=javascript&logoColor=black)